jabeim/AB-Generic-Python-Toolbox/README.md

 PyAudio 0.2.11 - audio playback package used only in the demo

-Pip installs of py audio may fail on python versions later than 3.7.3.
+Pip installs of PyAudio may fail on python versions later than 3.7.3.
 This is because compilation on newer versions requires PortAudio.
 If using Anaconda/miniconda as a package manager 'conda install pyaudio' will install portaudio first.

 # Installing